 After eyelid surgery, you will have temporary blurred vision from mild corneal swelling and the eye lubricants your surgeon provides.
 But your vision will return to normal in two or three days.
 You don’t need patches over your eyes after this procedure.

-You can expect some scarring, but eyelid surgery only needs small incisions in the creases of your eyelids.
+You can expect some scarring, but eyelid surgery only needs small incisions in the creases of lower lid of your eyelids.
 So, the scars will be barely noticeable after you’ve healed.
 You may experience redness around your incisions after surgery, but this will fade in about a week.

 The results of eyelid surgery are long-lasting.
-But over time, you can expect your skin elasticity and quality of the facial muscles to change as you age.
+But over time, you can expect your eyelid skin, elasticity and quality of the facial muscles to change as you age.
 Protect the skin around the eyes with sunscreen and moisturizer to keep your results as long as you can.

 The most common candidates for this procedure are women or men who notice aging in their face, including drooping eyelids or bags under the eyes.
 Some candidates are more genetically likely to have drooping eyelids and bags under the eyes that make them look aged or tired.